kht321/meralion/docs/guardrails-testing-plan.md

 - `latency_overhead_ms = mean(intervention_run_latency - baseline_latency)` for instrumentation + masking.
 - `WER_delta` on benign clips post-intervention to quantify transcription degradation.

+## Methodology Snapshot
+- **Lineage**: Adapted the robustness harness to smoke harmful-content exposure inside the decoder rather than treat the model as an opaque API.
+- **Heart of the experiment**: Run each clip twice—baseline and with a configured logits processor—while capturing decoder traces and timing.
+The difference between the runs drives all exposure metrics.
+- **Limitations**: Current masking relies on keyword heuristics; it neither generalises to misspellings nor captures context.
+Future iterations should swap in detector-guided logits processors and richer datasets.
+- **Success criteria**: A viable approach demonstrates material reduction in logit exposure with minimal false rejections and manageable latency.

 ## Reporting
 - Produce per-model summaries in `results/guardrails/summary_{model}.md` describing exposure, intervention effectiveness, and transcription cost.
 - Provide JSONL logs with rich metadata for forensic review and to seed future detector training.